stripe-archive/react-stripe-elements/README.md

 };
 ```

+In addition to the `stripe` prop, `injectStripe` also injects a reference to the
+Elements instance as the `elements` prop.

-The `stripe` prop can only be `null` if you are using one of the
+The `stripe` and `elements` prop can only be `null` if you are using one of the
 [Advanced integrations](#advanced-integrations) mentioned above, like loading
 Stripe.js asynchronously or providing an existing instance.
 If you are using a
-basic integration where you pass in an api key to `<StripeProvider/>`, it will
+basic integration where you pass in an api key to `<StripeProvider/>`, they will
 always be present.

 ## Troubleshooting